-Unless you’ve inherited a small fortune (or more likely several), it is impossible to detain even a tenth of the latest equipment gathered, let’s say only once under the roof of IBC — and you definitely don’t have to.
+Unless you’ve inherited a small fortune (or several), it is unlikely you’ll be able to afford even a fraction of the latest camera equipment.

 - Buy new;

 Whether you’re a freelancer, production company or part of an in-house media department you’ll likely have your trusty basic kit bag in hand.
 You know, that equipment you reach for when you get a sudden phone call for an urgent job – that’s the gear I mean.

 This kit likely reflects your style and ties into your workflow and the type of projects you take on —this is the gear you know inside out!

 It could be a Sony A7iii video kit:

 - Tamron 28-75mm f / 2.8 Di III RXD

 - Tamron 17-28mm f / 2.8 Di III RXD